-College-bound student-athletes may receive an athletics scholarship during their first year of enrollment and may practice during their first year of full-time enrollment at a Division II school, but may NOT compete.
+College-bound student-athletes that do not meet Division II full qualifier standards will be deemed a partial qualifier.
+All partial qualifier student-athletes may receive an athletics scholarship and practice during their first year of full-time enrollment at a Division II school, but may NOT compete.